Auguste Mariette: First trip to Egypt

 Auguste Mariette (seated, far left) and Emperor Pedro II of Brazil (seated, far right) with others during the monarch's visit to the Giza Necropolis at the end of 1871.

-Entrusted with a government mission for the purpose of seeking and purchasing the best Coptic, Syriac, Arabic and Ethiopic manuscripts for the Louvre collection so that it retained its then-supremacy over other national collections, (Note: Their acquisition by national and private collections was then a competitive endeavour - the English had the advantage of being able to pay higher prices, although that did not prevent ruthlessness and ambition by all sides.) he set out for Egypt in 1850.
+Mariette first went to Egypt in 1850.
+He was entrusted with a government mission for the purpose of seeking and purchasing high-quality Coptic, Syriac, Arabic and Ethiopic manuscripts for the Louvre collection so that it retained its then-supremacy over other national collections.

-After little success in acquiring manuscripts due to inexperience, to avoid an embarrassing return empty-handed to France and wasting what might be his only trip to Egypt, he visited temples and befriended a Bedouin tribe, who led him to Saqqara.
-The site initially looked "a spectacle of desolation...[and] mounds of sand" (his words), but on noticing one sphinx from the reputed avenue of sphinxes, that led to the ruins of the Serapeum of Saqqara near the step-pyramid, with its head above the sands, he gathered 30 workmen.
-Thus, in 1851, he made his celebrated discovery of this avenue and eventually the subterranean tomb-temple complex of catacombs with their spectacular sarcophagi of the Apis bulls.
-Breaking through the rubble at the tomb entrance on November 12, he entered the complex, finding thousands of statues, bronze tablets and other treasures, but only one intact sarcophagus.
+After little success in acquiring manuscripts due to inexperience, and to avoid returning empty-handed to France and wasting what might be his only trip to Egypt, he visited temples and befriended a Bedouin tribe, who led him to Saqqara.
+The site initially looked "a spectacle of desolation...[and] mounds of sand", but on noticing one sphinx from the reputed avenue of sphinxes that led to the ruins of the Serapeum of Saqqara near the step-pyramid, he gathered 30 workmen.
+In 1851, he made a discovery of this avenue and the subterranean tomb-temple complex of catacombs which contained sarcophagi of the Apis bulls.
+On November 12, he found thousands of statues, bronze tablets and other treasures, but only one intact sarcophagus within the complex.
 He also found the virtually intact tomb of Prince Khaemweset, Ramesses II's son.

 Accused of theft and destruction by rival diggers and by the Egyptian authorities, Mariette began to rebury his finds in the desert to keep them from these competitors.
-Instead of manuscripts, official French funds were now advanced for the prosecution of his researches, and he remained in Egypt for four years, excavating, discovering and despatching archaeological treasures to the Louvre, following the accepted Eurocentric convention.
-However, the French government and the Louvre set up an arrangement to divide the finds 50:50 with Egypt, so that upon his return to Paris 230 crates went to the Louvre (and he was raised to an assistant conservator), but an equal amount remained in Egypt.
+Instead of manuscripts, official French funds were now advanced for the prosecution of his researches.
+He remained in Egypt for four years, excavating, discovering, and dispatching archaeological treasures to the Louvre.
+However, the French government and the Louvre set up an arrangement to divide the finds equally with Egypt.
+Due to this, upon his return to Paris 230 crates went to the Louvre, and an equal amount remained in Egypt.

 Director of Antiquities

 A statue of Auguste Mariette in his home city of Boulogne-sur-Mer.

-After his discoveries at Saqqara, Mariette could not be content with a purely academic role.
-He said: "I knew I would die or go mad if I did not return to Egypt immediately" and, after less than a year, he returned to Egypt at the insistence of the Egyptian government under Sa'id of Egypt, who created the position of Conservator of Egyptian monuments for him, in 1858.
+After his discoveries at Saqqara, Mariette was not interested in a purely academic role, saying "I knew I would die or go mad if I did not return to Egypt immediately".
+After less than a year, he returned to Egypt at the insistence of the Egyptian government under Sa'id of Egypt, who created the position of Conservator of Egyptian monuments for him in 1858.

-Moving with his family to Cairo, Mariette's career blossomed into a chronicle of unwearying exploration and brilliant successes:
+The following are Mariette's most notable explorations and discoveries after he moved his family to Cairo: